sohooo/k8s-playbooks/docs/INVENTORY.md

 - **Cluster:** `ansible-playbook -i inventories/hosts.ini playbooks/maintenance.yml --limit kube_alpha`
 - **Single host:** `ansible-playbook -i inventories/hosts.ini playbooks/maintenance.yml --limit kube02`

-The maintenance playbook automatically distinguishes between control-plane and worker roles by checking the `controlplane` host variable, so no additional helper groups are required.
-When creating new clusters, copy an existing section and adjust the hostnames.
-Keep the naming consistent to simplify filtering and monitoring.
+The maintenance playbook automatically distinguishes between control-plane and worker roles by looking up the `kube_control_plane_group` variable defined for each cluster.
+When creating new clusters, copy an existing section, adjust the hostnames, and create the companion control-plane group so the helper tasks can locate a Kubernetes API delegate.